The Skinny's Guide to Edinburgh's Pubs and Bars

 26 William St

-This laid-back bar feels like someone dropped a country pub in the middle of Edinburgh's West End.
-The beer selection is excellent, and the menu is heavy on traditional Scottish scran (we recommend the stovies).
-For more nautical vibes, check out sister venue Teuchters Landing near the Port of Leith.
+This laid-back bar, with great beer and traditional Scottish scran, feels like a country pub in the middle of Edinburgh's West End.
+For more nautical vibes, check out sister venue Teuchters Landing in Leith.

 St Vincent